ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 3. Create a 'cron entry' that describes the frequency of the backup.

 You can create a cron entry by using the `crontab -e` command.
-Consult your system documentation for specific details on the 'cron' options.
+See your system documentation for specific details on the 'cron' options.

 A cron entry to do a daily backup is similar to the following example: